Are applications being accepted? Yes.

 Notice of Funding Availability (NOFA): PDF

-It makes grants to Agriculture Innovation Centers that then provide technical and business development help to agricultural producers seeking to engage in making “Value-Added” agricultural products.
-Grants are awarded through a national competition.
-Each fiscal year, applications are requested through a notice published in the Federal Register and through an announcement posted on Grants.gov.
+The Agriculture Innovation Center Program makes grants to Agriculture Innovation Centers that then provide technical and business development assistance to agricultural producers seeking to engage in making or producing Value-Added agricultural products.

 Program Funding: $3.5 million.